(syllabus and calendar)

 http://java.sun.com/docs/books/tutorial/essential/io/serialization.html

-Variables in Interfaces
+Fields in Interfaces

 Most often, one finds methods in an interface.
 An interface specifies class members independent from, and prior to, any implementation or instantiation.
 Interface variables are a way to ensure that all objects of that type have pre-initialized variable values.
 (The other way is the implicit call to the superclass, which can initialize inherited values.
 But that will affect performance.)
-Therefore, an interface can also provide static variables because static variables exist prior to and independently of any implementation or instantiation of objects:
+Therefore, an interface can also provide implicitly static variables because static variables exist prior to and independently of any implementation or instantiation of objects:

 For example, we often write System.out.println("HelloWorld");